March (comics): Illustrator Nate Powell

 In the early 2010s, illustrator Nate Powell learned that Top Shelf would be publishing March, which Lewis and Aydin had finished writing.
 A few weeks later, Powell was contacted by Top Shelf co-founder Chris Staros, who suggested he try out for the assignment.
 Although he already had other projects lined up, Powell sent some demo pages to Lewis and Aydin, and over the course of their subsequent correspondence, they realized that Powell would be well-suited for the job.
 Although Powell had illustrated stories that were "true to life", such as the 2012 graphic Silence of Our Friends, this would be the first time he would depict real-life historical figures, 300 of which Powell estimates are rendered in total in the trilogy.
 The scene in which Lewis meets Martin Luther King Jr. for the first time was the first page Powell drew for March, and although he found approaching that page difficult, he stated it made subsequent depictions of real-life people easier.
-Powell's approach was to develop a visual shorthand for each real person he had to draw, in the form of a "master drawing" to act as a reference template for that person's features, one that emphasized the person's skull structure, in lieu of referring constantly to photo reference in the course of the project, so that the characters would not look "too stale or photo-derived".
+Powell's approach was to develop a visual shorthand for each real person he had to draw, in the form of a "master drawing" to act as a reference template for that person's features, one that emphasized the person's skull structure, instead of referring constantly to photo reference in the course of the project, so that the characters would not look "too stale or photo-derived".
 He employed lifestyle and illustration books from the 1950s and 1960s, as well as Google searches, to depict fashion and automobiles of given time periods accurately.

-The creative team eventually realized that the story required 500–600 pages, and that it should be broken up into volumes.
+The creative team eventually realized that the story required 500–600 pages and that it should be broken up into volumes.
 This allowed Powell to give certain sequences the length he needed to render them at a pace he felt they required, in particular scenes of anxiety or tension.
 The scene in which Lewis wakes up and prepares to attend the Obama inauguration, for example, was expanded from two pages to five.
-Other examples were the scenes in which the child John Lewis hid under his house to avoid doing his farm chores or attend school, and the scene in which Lewis took a trip to Alabama through the segregated South with his uncle, which was expanded from two pages to six.
+Other examples were the scenes in which the child John Lewis hid under his house to avoid doing his farm chores or attending school, and the scene in which Lewis took a trip to Alabama through the segregated South with his uncle, which was expanded from two pages to six.